eSIM vs Pocket Wi-Fi for Rural Japan: Which Works in the Countryside?

 But that’s okay.

-With a bit of planning, realistic expectations, and the option that best fits how you travel, you’ll be just fine.
 Prepare for dead zones, especially in rural and mountainous areas; set things up before you lose signal, and treat connectivity as a helpful tool—not something that has to work flawlessly every minute of the day.

 And honestly?
 Some of my favorite moments in Japan have happened when I turned off my phone.
 When there was nothing to refresh, nowhere to scroll, and no map loading — just the countryside, the people, and the quiet rhythm of life moving around me to enjoy.